richard-muir/fakeout/README.md

 ## Overview

 FakeOut is a Python application that generates fake streaming data and periodically exports it as a batch file.

+It's useful for Data Engineers who want to test their streaming and batch processing pipelines with toy data.

 ## Features